 The Second Five Year Development Plan (1969-1974) revolved around the ArD - building a socialist state.
-It also emphasized that cooperatives should be production-oriented to first contribute to general economic growth and second members' well-being' (Nyerere, 1968: 67, 352).
+It also emphasized that cooperatives should be production-oriented first contribute to general economic growth and second members' well-being' (Nyerere, 1968: 67, 352).
 This marked a clear disorientation of the cooperative purpose.
 The cooperative movement, in particular AMCOS, was perceived as key for the implementation of the socialist policy as well as a driver of rural development.
 With this shift, it became clear that the cooperatives' function was given a political role under the control of the party and the government (Seimu, 2015).
-This was a significant break from the International Co-operative Alliance's (ICA) cooperatives because that was the only way in, which to protect growers against exploitation.
+This was a significant break from the International Co-operative Alliance's (ICA) cooperation model.
+Nyerere motivated this move by asserting that the government promoted cooperatives because that was the only way in, which to protect growers against exploitation.